JD-accounts/oxygenna/docs/src/templates/pages/docs.md

 ## Downloading

+Now you have all the prerequisites installed on your system the next step is to grab the latest copy of triangular from themeforest.

-First of all you will need to log in to your themeforest account.
+So first of all you will need to log in to your [themeforest account](http://themeforest.net).

 After that goto your downloads page

 ![ThemeForest Downloads Page](assets/images/getting-started/tf-download.png)

 From there locate the {{theme.name}} template click the **download button** and then select **All files & documentation**

 ![ThemeForest Downloads Page](assets/images/getting-started/tf-downloads.png)

 <div class="alert alert-info" role="alert">